-iMac serial numbers are located on the bottom of the computer stand.
-Note: iMac computers using Intel processors will not have the G5 listed in the configuration (as shown below).
+iMac (Early 2006) serial numbers are located on the bottom of the computer stand.
+The iMac models with the Intel processor will not have G5 in the name configuration (as shown below on the previous iMac G5 model).

 Safety

 Warning: When the iMac (Early 2006) is under power, be aware that the power supply contains high voltages that pose a potential hazard to your personal safety.
 Never work on or near the power supply with the unit powered on, and as a further precaution always make sure the unit is unplugged when working on it with the front bezel removed.